The Java EE 7 Tutorial

 Interceptor classes may be designated with the optional

-javax.interceptor.Interceptor annotation, but interceptor classes aren't required to be so annotated.
+javax.interceptor.Interceptor annotation, but interceptor classes are not required to be so annotated.
 An interceptor class must have a public, no-argument constructor.

 The target class can have any number of interceptor classes associated with it.
 The order in which the interceptor classes are invoked is determined by the order in which the interceptor classes are defined in the